Select Page

 Infertility and Klinefelter Syndrome

-Sometimes, however, there are no outward physical or psychological symptoms or signs and it is only discovered by chance when the person is being investigated for infertility.
-Men with Klinefelter Syndrome are usually infertile and infertility is one of the leading reasons why patients with KS first attend a doctor.
+Sometimes, however, there are no outward physical or psychological symptoms or signs, and it is only discovered by chance when the person is being investigated for infertility.
+Men with Klinefelter Syndrome are usually infertile, and infertility is one of the leading reasons why patients with Klinefelter syndrome first attend a doctor.

-In previous years it was assumed by the medical profession that all men with the condition were infertile, but due to advances in fertility treatments, it is now possible to extract live sperm from the testes via a biopsy.
-Around 95-99% of KS men are infertile but sperm has been found in 50% of them.
+In previous years, it was assumed by the medical profession that all men with the condition were infertile.
+Still, due to advances in fertility treatments, it is now possible to extract live sperm from the testes via a biopsy.
+Around 95-99% of KS men are infertile, but sperm has been found in 50% of them.
 Single sperm can then be injected directly into the female partner’s ova (this is called intracytoplasmic sperm injection).
 Men with viable sperm are in a minority, but if they receive treatment for Klinefelter Syndrome early on in their lives (from around age 12) and they respond well to treatment, they are more likely to produce viable sperm.
 To date, more than 60 children have been born worldwide who have fathers with KS.

 What Treatment is Available?